suxinde2009/goutils/README.md

-# GoGoGo
+# GoDK
-A go framework for web development.
+A go develop kit for web development.
 Working in progress.